Workforce Management vs Workforce Optimization [Key Differences]

 When to Use WFM

-- Minimising the Cost of Labour: WFM can also ensure that the right number of employees are scheduled to work to reduce overtime, prevent understaffing, and manage labour costs.
+- Minimizing the Cost of Labor: WFM can also ensure that the right number of employees are scheduled to work to reduce overtime, prevent understaffing, and manage labor costs.

 - The Enhancement of Operational Efficiency: Automation of the scheduling process and time tracking will enable managers to concentrate on other tasks, simplifying the working process and increasing productivity.

-- Ensuring Compliance: WFM systems ensure that an organisation complies with labour laws and regulations as they relate to scheduling, timekeeping, and overtime.
+- Ensuring Compliance: WFM systems ensure that an organization complies with labor laws and regulations as they relate to scheduling, timekeeping, and overtime.

 When to Use WFO

-- Strategic Workforce Planning: WFO is ideal when it comes to long-term strategies to assist the organisation in optimising talent, performance, and engagement in the long term.
+- Strategic Workforce Planning: WFO is ideal when it comes to long-term strategies to assist the organization in optimizing talent, performance, and engagement in the long term.

 - Enhancing Employee Performance: WFO allows employees to perform to the best of their potential through the monitoring of task-level productivity and quality metrics.